 multicultural families – more than one culture or ethnicity within the family but not necessarily more than one race.
 For example, a Christian/Muslim marriage or a woman of Polish descent and a man of German descent.

-homosexual, bisexual – fiction or non-fiction books featuring a main character who is gay, lesbian, or bisexual.
+homosexual, bisexual – fiction or non-fiction books featuring a main character who is gay, lesbian, bisexual, or asexual.

 transgender – books featuring a protagonist who is transgender or intersex.